How to make furlough a personally fulfilling time | Federal News Network

 - Write letters to 10 people you’ve told yourself you should write to.
 I don’t mean email, but rather pull out that box of stationery and strip of 1st class U.S. Postal Service stamps.
 Buy a Pilot Varsity disposable fountain pen and do it right.
 They come in a bunch of colors.

-- Got an elderly or infirm neighbor?
-The old folks always have something that needs done that they can’t quite to for themselves.
+- Help someone nearby.
+Got an elderly or infirm neighbor?
+The old folks always have something that needs done that they can’t quite do for themselves.

 - Pick a project or two around the house that’s been nagging.
 Sweep the garage.
 Trim up that garden patch.
 Clear the clutter out of the car once and for all.
 Get after that paper stack, read those mounting magazines and get them to the recycle bin (in my house we call those The Pile).